 Our royalties may be used as collateral for our borrowings and in the event of a default under any of our secured borrowings, one or more of our creditors or their assignees could obtain control of our royalties and, in the event of a distressed sale, these creditors could dispose of these royalties for significantly less value than we could realize for them.
-In addition, because our credit facility uses LIBOR as a factor in determining the applicable interest rate, the expected discontinuation and transition away from LIBOR may increase the cost of servicing our debt, lead to higher borrowing costs and have an adverse effect on our results of operations and cash flows.
+In addition, because our credit facility uses SOFR as a factor in determining the applicable interest rate changes to SOFR may lead to higher borrowing costs and have an adverse effect on our results of operations and cash flows.